Mackey Apartments (1939)

 Los Angeles, 90019

 The Mackey Apartments are the home to the MAK Center’s residency program designed for visiting artists, architects, and students of architecture.
+Please visit Current & Upcoming for more information.

 Located on a flat lot in a residential neighborhood, the originally four-unit (since converted to five) apartment building is one of a series of residential projects built in the 1930s.
 Unlike international-style architects, Schindler seldom designed identical apartment units; his apartments are as complex, individual, and innovative as his houses.
 The Mackey possesses typical Schindler characteristics: compact apartment layout, exceptional incorporation of natural light, built-in furniture, variable ceiling heights, and private outdoor gardens or mini-balconies.